 mediators statement which called on both sides to refrain from making

+"provocative actions."
+Leaders across Europe have been highly critical of Israel's decision to continue development in east Jerusalem.
 EU Foreign Affairs chief Catherine Ashton condemned the Gilo plan, calling the program "provocative" and urging Israel to "reverse" its decision to build 1,100 new homes over the Green Line.

 every peace plan on the table in the past 18 years, Gilo "stays part of